Saturday, October 5, 2024

 Finally, Bernoff says you can conclude with a brief discussion about when your information is true or applies.
 This helps your reader understand the context in which your discussion makes the most sense.
 For instance, I could conclude this post by saying that being able to end a written document elegantly helps your academic readers, including your teachers, to understand the significance of your essay, and it convinces them that you were worth reading.
 That's an especially important result to get from your teacher who must assign you a grade and later from your boss who has to decide whether to keep employing you or not.

 Any one of these five types of conclusion works so much better for this post than merely repeating my thesis, saying something like: So I've told you five different ways to conclude an academic essay.
 That is so boring, and it insults your intelligence by assuming that you can't remember what you just read.
-I suppose this tactic was fine for your Tenth Grade English class, but it really doesn't work in college.
+I suppose this tactic was fine for your Tenth Grade English class, but it really doesn't work in college, or in life.

 So which of these five conclusions works best for this blog post and why?
 (Oh, yeah, you can also conclude a post with a question that suggests ways to extend the discussion, as I just did.)
 Now that you have six ways to end an academic essay or blog post, tell me which approach makes the most sense for this particular post.
 And notice how, by adding a sixth strategy, I just messed up any chance of simply repeating my original thesis which mentions only five strategies, but I am free to do this because I'm not concluding by simply retelling you what I just told you.
 You, too, should stop concluding your writing by simply restating the thesis.
-Leave me a comment about which of these strategies best fits your second essay for this class and why.
+Why not ask Gemini for 10 different ways to conclude an academic essay, and leave the most interesting in a comment below.
+Also, leave a comment about which of these many strategies best fits your second essay for this class and why you will use it.

 ReplyDelete